 One thing I’ve learned is that it’s not necessarily the best or most talented who succeed.
 The people who stick with their goals and continue working the process – even when they’re tired, bored, or just plain over it – are the ones who come out on top.
 Use your goals as motivation, and recommit to yourself and the process.
 Stick with it and you’ll find the financial progress you seek.

 Sometimes, we get so excited to make new changes that we almost overdo it.
 We change too much too fast.
 We make things too complicated.
 Our focus becomes cluttered and we get in the way of our own success.

 If you’re feeling overwhelmed, fall back on the process and simplify.
-There are 3 basic tools you need to get this done: a budget, an expense tracker, and an emergency fund.
+There are 3 basic tools you need to get this done: a budget template, a budgeting app or other expense tracker, and an emergency fund.
 That’s it.
 Set them up and rely on these tools to get you though!